Dark Elf Names: 330+ Drow, Male, Female & D&D Ideas

 Quenthel Nightspider

-A high priestess of Lolth whose snake-headed whip serves as both weapon and divine conduit
+A high priestess of Lolth whose snake-headed whip is both weapon and divine conduit

 Yvonnel Darkvenom